iliev-blnk/ois.earth/README.md

 # ois.earth

-Single-page storefront for **OiS** — a small sportswear studio based in Istanbul.
+Single-page storefront for **OiS** — a small studio based in Istanbul.

 Built as a static HTML/JS site with no build step.
 React + Babel loaded from CDN.
 All state is in-memory or `localStorage`.